DavidVentura/blog/blog/raw/minimizing-linux-boot-times/POST.md

 The testing environment consists of:
 - My laptop (Ryzen 5 7640U, no tuning, kernel 6.2)
 - A "default-sized" VM: 1 vCPU and 128MB RAM
+- Runtimes are measured by running every configuration 30 times and averaging

 ## Running an init program